Nriver/trilium-translation/README.md

 # How to use
-1. Download from the latest release that suit your computer system.
+1. Download from the latest [Release](https://github.com/Nriver/trilium-translation/releases) that suit your computer system.
 2. Unzip and execute(trilium for Linux, trilium.sh for Linux sever, trilium.exe for Windows, trilium.app for macOS).
 3. Enjoy :)